Mining

-Mining is the extraction of valuable geological materials from the Earth and other astronomical objects.
+Mining is the extraction of valuable geological materials and minerals from the surface of the Earth.
 Mining is required to obtain most materials that cannot be grown through agricultural processes, or feasibly created artificially in a laboratory or factory.
 Ores recovered by mining include metals, coal, oil shale, gemstones, limestone, chalk, dimension stone, rock salt, potash, gravel, and clay.
-Ore must be a rock or mineral that contains valuable constituent, can be extracted or mined and sold for profit.
+The ore must be a rock or mineral that contains a valuable constituent, can be extracted or mined and sold for profit.
 Mining in a wider sense includes extraction of any non-renewable resource such as petroleum, natural gas, or even water.

 Modern mining processes involve prospecting for ore bodies, analysis of the profit potential of a proposed mine, extraction of the desired materials, and final reclamation or restoration of the land after the mine is closed.
 Mining materials are often obtained from ore bodies, lodes, veins, seams, reefs, or placer deposits.
-The exploitation of these deposits for raw material is dependent on investment, labor, energy, refine and transportation cost.
+The exploitation of these deposits for raw materials is dependent on investment, labor, energy, refining, and transportation cost.

 Mining operations can create a negative environmental impact, both during the mining activity and after the mine has closed.
 Hence, most of the world's nations have passed regulations to decrease the impact; however, the outsized role of mining in generating business for often rural, remote or economically depressed communities means that governments often fail to fully enforce such regulations.
 Work safety has long been a concern as well, and where enforced, modern practices have significantly improved safety in mines.
-Unregulated or poorly regulated mining, especially in developing economies, frequently contributes to local human rights violations and resource conflicts.
+Unregulated, poorly regulated or illegal mining, especially in developing economies, frequently contributes to local human rights violations and environmental conflicts.
+Mining can also perpetuate political instability through resource conflicts.

+Mining and Land Rights

+Mining operations often intersect with land rights in complex and sometimes contentious ways.
+In many countries, the ownership of land and the ownership of mineral resources are legally separated, with mineral rights usually vested in the state while land may be owned by individuals or communities.

+This creates a situation in which communities may have legal ownership of the surface land but limited control over the extraction of minerals beneath it.

+Customary land tenure, prevalent in many rural areas, often governs land use and inheritance.